Automattic/wp-desktop/docs/development.md

 ## How do I change the main app?

 All app code is contained in `desktop`.
-Any changes you make there will run the next time you do `make run`.
+Any changes you make there require a restart of the app by running `make dev`.

 - [Config](../desktop-config/README.md) - app configuration values
 - [Libraries](../desktop/lib/README.md) - details of the local libraries used
 - [App Handlers](.,/desktop/app-handlers/README.md) - handlers that run before the main window is created
 - [Window Handlers](../desktop/window-handlers/README.md) - handlers that run after the main window is created

-Note that currently we do not compile or transpile the app code.

 ## How do I change Calypso?